Upper Necaxa Totonac

-Upper Necaxa Totonac is a native American language of central Mexico spoken by 3,400 people in and around four villages— Chicontla, Patla, Cacahuatlán, and San Pedro Tlaloantongo —in the Necaxa River Valley in Northern Puebla State.
+Upper Necaxa Totonac is a native American language of central Mexico spoken by 3,400 people in and around four villages in the Necaxa River Valley in northern Puebla: Chicontla, Patla, Cacahuatlán, and San Pedro Tlaloantongo.
 Although speakers represent the majority of the adult population in Patla and Cacahuatlán, there are very few monolinguals and few if any children are currently learning the language as a mother tongue, and, as a consequence, the language must be considered severely endangered.

 Phonology

 In some respects, Upper Necaxa has a fairly typical Totonacan consonantal inventory, lacking a voice/voiceless opposition in stops and having the three lateral phonemes /l/, //ɬ//, and //tɬ//, although the lateral affricate //tɬ// has largely been replaced by the voiceless lateral fricative //ɬ//, persisting in word-final position in only a few lexical items.